SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/Enumerations.md

 } else {
     print("There isn't a planet at position \(positionToFind)") }
-// Prints "There isn't a planet at position 11"
+// 打印 "There isn't a planet at position 11"
 ```

 <!--